Churchill, Iceland and the

 "Polar Bear" Hallams of the 146th Infantry Brigade in their Bren carriers, on exercise in the north of Iceland near Akureyri, May 1941.

-would later give way to a revised emblem showing a roaring polar bear with a raised head.
+later give way - at Churchill's suggestion - to a revised emblem showing a roaring polar bear with a raised head.

 (photo credit: "Sheffield at War - a Pictorial Account 1939-45", by Clive Hardy, 1987)